angelromarco04/MyNotes/Programming/Other/EDD.md

 ### Definition
 A system is a set of agents that:
 - Change their behaviour depending on its state.
-- Interact between them in several ways.
+- Interact between them in several ways (events).
+We can
 ### Request-Response Interaction
 - Involves only two agents.
 - Response is mandatory.